 As Democrats in Congress struggle to pass the $1.75 trillion Build Back Better Act, there is large bipartisan consensus in the U.S. Congress to spend over $7 trillion over the next 10 years in military spending.
-The United States spends more each year on defense than China, Russia, India, the U.K., Germany, France, Japan, South Korea, and Australia combined.
-“Democrats have to engage in theater about human rights and international law and due process, but they ultimately, at the end of the day, are just as aggressive as Republicans,” says investigative journalist Jeremy Scahill of the Intercept.
-His most recent piece is titled, “The War Party: From Bush to Obama, and Trump to Biden, U.S. Militarism Is the Great Unifier.”
+The United States spends more each year on defense than China, Russia, India, the U.K., Germany, France, Japan, South Korea and Australia combined.
+“Democrats have to engage in theater about human rights and international law and due process, but they ultimately, at the end of the day, are just as aggressive as Republicans,” says investigative journalist Jeremy Scahill of The Intercept.
+His most recent piece is titled “The War Party: From Bush to Obama, and Trump to Biden, U.S. Militarism Is the Great Unifier.”
 We also speak with Scahill about the Biden administration’s ongoing persecution of military whistleblowers, including Daniel Hale.

-The United States is on pace to spend over $7 trillion over the next ten years for the Pentagon.
+The United States is on pace to spend over $7 trillion over the next 10 years for the Pentagon.
 To put that number in perspective, the U.S. spends more each year on the military than China, Russia, India, the U.K., Germany, France, Japan, South Korea and Australia combined.

 We end today’s show with investigative journalist Jeremy Scahill of The Intercept.
-His latest article is headlined The War Party: From Bush to Obama, and Trump to Biden, U.S. Militarism Is the Great Unifier.
+His latest article is headlined “The War Party: From Bush to Obama, and Trump to Biden, U.S. Militarism Is the Great Unifier.”

 Welcome to Democracy Now!
 Welcome back, Jeremy, former producer at Democracy Now!
 Why don’t you lay out your thesis?